CUDAEnviron/Environmental_Proj/technology.md

 ## SQL Database

-We have used a Postgres SQL datbase  hosted by Heroku.
+We have used a Postgres SQL database hosted by Heroku.
 Our original file currently cotains 24016 rows and 38 columns.
 We will continue to use Postgres SQL database to process our data as the project progresses.

 ## Machine Learning Model

-We are currently using a logistic regression model to make predictions on future emissions outcomes based on the data that includes the variables: temperature, CO2 emissions, population size and GDP.
+We are currently using a balanced random forest model to make predictions on emissions outcomes based on the data that includes the variables: temperature, CO2 emissions, population size and GDP.
 The model is trained using the train_test_split model from the scikit learn library.
-Thus far, we have measured that the accuracy is approximately 99% (result = 0.9945) using the accuracy_score method.
+Thus far, we have measured an accuracy of approximately 99% (result = 0.9945) using the balanced_accuracy_score method.

 ## Tableau